mikolajsemeniuk/SQL_Pack/T-SQL/advanced/README.md

 ORDER BY
   NEWID()
 ```
-## transfer one random row from one table to another
+## Transfer one random row from one table to another
 lorem ipsum
 ```sql
 WITH CTE AS (